jonathondilworth/detailed-plutus-lecture-notes/1-Lecture-One.md

 	cd code/week01
 	cabal build

 This may take some time, but be patient!
-When it's done, change directory to the plutus playground client folder and start the plutus playground server, open a new nix-shell and then npm start to be able to view the application in the browser:
+When it's done, change directory to the Plutus playground client folder and start the Plutus playground server, open a new nix-shell and then npm start to be able to view the application in the browser:

 	cd ~/code/plutus/plutus-playground-client
 	plutus-playground-server